KD9YQK/ARES_Sim_1/operators/Operator_02_Rescue_Bravo.md

 ## Timed Event — 00:10

-Your team arrives near the east access road.
+Your team arrives near 6th St and Pine St.

 You observe: